Cris-Mur/BasicAPI/src/README.md

 ## Conventions

 All code is written in CommonJS for the convenience of modular architecture, and I believe that good code can easily transition to ESModule.
-If NodeJS improves ESLANG features in the future, I will consider changing the modules to ESLang.
+If NodeJS improves ESLANG features in the future, I will consider changing the modules to ECMASCRIPT.

 All code, functions, modules, and scripts will adhere to the following code structure.